Simon Peter His life and its lessons.

 Now, we must confess we delight in contemplating a spiritual work of this kind.
 It is truly refreshing to dwell upon conversions of this type.
 We greatly fear that in much of the work of our time there is a sad lack of depth and spiritual power, and, as a consequence, a lack of stability in the Christian character, of depth and permanency in the Christian course.
 It may be that those of us who are engaged in the work of evangelisation are feeble and shallow in the divine life ourselves, that we are not near enough to Christ to understand how to deal with souls; that we do not know how to present the truth from God's side of it; that we are more desirous of showing out how the sinners need is met, than how the glory of God is secured and maintained.
 We do not, perhaps, sufficiently press the claims of truth and holiness upon the consciences of our hearers.
 There is a want of fullness in the presentation of the truth of God, too much harping upon one string; there is a barrenness and dreary monotony in the preaching, arising from lack of abiding near the fountain head, and drinking into our own souls from the inexhaustible springs of grace and truth in the Person and work of Christ.
 Perhaps, too, we are more occupied with ourselves and our preaching than with Christ and His glory; more anxious to be able to parade the results of our work, than to be a sweet savour of Christ to Godward.

 We cannot but feel the weight and seriousness of these considerations for all who take part in the work of the gospel.
 We certainly do need to be more in the presence of God in reference to our service, for we cannot, by any possibility, hide from ourselves the fact, in reference to the preaching of this our day, that the fruit is small in quantity, and poor in quality.
 We desire to bless God for any display of His grace and power in souls; though we are by no means able to accredit as genuine much that is boastfully paraded in the way of conversion.
 What we long for is a deep, genuine unmistakable work of the Holy Ghost; a work which will prove itself, beyond all contradiction, by its permanent results in the life and character.
 It is one thing to reckon up and publish a number of cases of conversion, and quite another to see these cases made good in actual fact.
-The Holy Ghost can, and does tell us at times in the page of inspiration the number of souls converted.
+The Holy Ghost can, and does, tell us at times in the page of inspiration the number of souls converted.
 He tells us of three thousand on one occasion.
 He can do so, because He knows perfectly all about it.
 He can read the heart.
 He can distinguish between the spurious and the genuine.
 But when men undertake to count up and publish the number of their converts, we must receive their statement with considerable reserve and caution.

 Not that we would be suspicious.
 God forbid; yea, we would earnestly cultivate a hopeful temper of soul.
 Still, we cannot but feel that it is better, in every case, to let the work speak for itself.
 All that is really divine is sure to be found, even though it be after many days; whereas, on the other hand, there is immense danger, both for the workman and his work, in an eager and hasty reckoning up and publishing of results.

 But we must return to the lake of Gennesaret, and dwell for a moment on the lovely grace that shines forth in our Lord's dealing with Simon Peter.
 The work of conviction was deep and real.
 There could be no mistaking it.
 The arrow had entered the heart, and gone right to its very centre.
 Peter felt and owned that he was a man full of sin.
 He felt he had no right to be near such an one as Jesus; and yet we may truly say he would not for worlds have been anywhere else.
 He was perfectly sincere in saying, "Depart from me," though we cannot but believe he had an inward conviction that the blessed One would do nothing of the kind.
 And if he had, he was right.
-Jesus could never depart from a poor broken-hearted sinner no, never.
-It was His richest, deepest, joy to pour the healing balm of His love and grace into a wounded soul. it was His delight to heal the broken heart.
+Jesus could never depart from a poor broken-hearted sinner — no, never.
+It was His richest, deepest, joy to pour the healing balm of His love and grace into a wounded soul.
+It was His delight to heal the broken heart.
 He was anointed for that work, and it was His meat and His drink to do it, blessed forever be His holy name!

-"And Jesus said unto Simon, Fear not; from henceforth thou shalt catch men."
+"And Jesus said to Simon, Fear not; from henceforth thou shalt catch men."
 Here was the divine response to the cry of a contrite heart.
 The wound was deep, but the grace was deeper still.
 The soothing hand of a Saviour-God applied the precious balm.
 Simon was not only convicted, but converted.
 He saw himself to be a man full of sin, but he saw the Saviour full of grace; nor was it possible that his sin could be beyond the reach of that grace.
 Oh, no, there is grace in the heart of Jesus, as there is power in His blood, to meet the very chief of sinners.
 "Fear not, from henceforth thou shalt catch men.
 And when they had brought their ships to land, they forsook all and followed Him."

 This was real work.
 It was a bona fide case, as to which there could be no question; a case of conviction, conversion, and consecration.